Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Real Data Applications

 \subsection{2023 Classification Competition}

-In Spring 2023, a total number of $44$ submitted machine learning models were evaluated upon a test data set of sample size $183$.
-In our notation, this results in an independent sample $X_1, \ldots, X_{183}$ with $X_i \in \{0, 1\}^{44}$ encoding the \emph{discrepancy} between the predicted and the true label ($0$ for correct, $1$ for error).
-Student models of lower expected error rates are preferred.
+In Spring 2023, a total number of $44$ submitted models were evaluated upon a test data set of sample size $183$.
+In our notation, this corresponds to an independent sample $X_1, \ldots, X_{183}$ with $X_i \in \{0, 1\}^{44}$ encoding the binary classification error ($0$ for correct, $1$ for error).
+Models of lower expected error rates are preferred.
+Within these $44$ models, there are $7$ pairs of student models---models $(3, 34), (7, 24), (9, 42), (10, 23), (21, 37), (25, 35)$ and $(36, 39)$---with identical evaluation results.
+We excluded one model in each pair to avoid degeneracy.

+We implemented the proposed LOO algorithm, Bonferroni correction (BC), Rank Inference by~\cite{mogstad2024inference} (RI), and a method by~\cite{hansen2011model} that we refer to as the MCS procedure.
+Most of the methods mentioned above involve some randomized steps such as sample splitting and bootstrap.
+In the proposed LOO method, the randomness is from the sub-sampling in the leave-two-out estimate of $\nabla_j K_i$ (detailed in Section~\ref{section: data-driven}), while the RI and MCS methods involve bootstrap samples.
+We constructed $100$ confidence sets using different random seeds, all with the same testing data.

-In order to take into account the randomness in the proposed algorithm---namely, the sub-sampling for our leave-two-out estimate of $\nabla_j K_i$ (detailed in Section~\ref{section: data-driven})---we constructed $100$ confidence sets under different random seeds, utilizing the same real testing data.
-The average size of LOO confidence sets is 36.4, with models 4, 12, 13, 29, 33, 36, and 39 frequently excluded.
-To provide a comparison, we apply the same process using the Bonferroni correction (BC) over pairwise z-tests (see Section~\ref{subsection: method comparison}), the rank inference method by~\cite{mogstad2024inference} (RI) and a more visible literature method by~\cite{hansen2011model} that we refer to as the MCS procedure.
-Note that the three methods also contain some random components: we use a random tie-breaking for the former to determine $\hat{s}_{-r} = \argmin_{s \ne r} \hat{\mu}_s$ in case of ties, while the others use bootstrapping for inference.
-The Bonferroni correction results in an average size of 41.7, with at most three models, specifically, 12, 29, and 33, excluded in each iteration.
-The RI approach yields an average size of $39$, excluding models $4, 12, 13, 29$ and $33$.
-Despite its superiority to the Bonferroni correction, the method does not outperform our proposed LOO algorithm.
+Over the 100 repetitions, the average size of the LOO confidence sets is $31.6$, with models 4, 10, 12, 13, 14, 15, 23, 29, 33, 36, 38 and 39 frequently excluded.
+The Bonferroni correction results in an average size of $41$, with models, 12, 29, and 33 excluded in most repeats.
+The RI approach yields an average size of $38.7$, frequently excluding models $4, 12, 13, 29$ and $33$.
 As for the MCS procedure, we follow the recommended implementation in~\cite{bernardi2018model}.
-It shows an average size of $42$, typically not possessing satisfactory power.
+It shows an average size of 43.

-Figure~\ref{fig: data.application} presents a comparison of the confidence set from one realization, where the models are sorted according to their corresponding estimated test error rates.
-We can see that the Bonferroni correction and the MCS procedure can only exclude the obviously inferior models, while the proposed algorithm demonstrates a greater statistical power.
-The RI approach can reject some competitive models, but its resulting confidence set still has a larger cardinality.
-Note that there is no strict monotonic relationship between test error rate and inclusion for the proposed method.
-This is because the difference in variance may result in the inclusion of a model with a higher test error rate but rejecting ones with a lower rate.